 Every building in NYC is different—as proof, just look at the search parameters on real estate listing sites.
 The menu of options includes condos, co-ops, townhouses, and multi-families, and within each category, the search criteria multiply.
 You can pick doorman or non-doorman, search for studios to four bedrooms, shared amenities or private spaces, balconies, or basement parking, amenity-rich new developments or no-frills walk ups.
 Do you want a washer/dryer, a dishwasher, a fireplace, or are you looking for a loft?

 All these options make iBuying complicated.
-Cristin Culver, communications head at iBuying company Opendoor calls this "spectrum of homes" an obstacle to operations in NYC.
+Cristin Culver, local communications head at iBuying company Opendoor calls this "spectrum of homes" an obstacle to operations in NYC.
 "When you look at a traditional spectrum that categorizes homes from homogenous to extremely unique, New York City real estate tends to almost exclusively fall into the realm of extremely unique," Culver says.

 The core business for Opendoor, which operates in 20 U.S. cities, is single-family homes or townhouses built after 1960 priced between $100,000 and $500,000.